 I have a theory on why this is the case.
 Integrated human capital systems cost a lot.
 They’re sold on a thin, tough-to-measure business case and productivity must be measurably increased to offset the hefty cost.
 HR organizations are compelled to show a return on investment, while users are compelled to do what they’re told.
 Maybe this is how it will always be for employee learners.
 But I feel like the LMS industry sold its soul a bit, when selling out to global HR systems companies.

-This is one of the main reasons I’ve gravitated to focus solely on extended enterprise learning technology solutions.
-At the the beginning of my career in ’97 as an instructional technologist, I lucked into some cool extended enterprise cbt projects and enjoyed the stark difference of approach and feel.
+This is one of the main reasons I focus exclusively on extended enterprise learning technology solutions.
+At the beginning of my career in 1997 as an instructional technologist, I lucked into some cool extended enterprise CBT projects and enjoyed the stark difference of approach and feel.
 I’ve been engaged with extended enterprise projects on a content and enterprise LMS perspective ever since.

 This is the new 2014 face of extended enterprise learning.
 One part learning, one part marketing, one part technology and whole lot of fun.

 There is tremendous diversity among the nearly 700 learning management systems available today.
 And when customer education is a top priority, it pays for organizations to choose an LMS designed specifically for that purpose.

 What exactly are the business benefits of choosing a specialized learning management system (rather than an employee-oriented LMS) to support customer learning initiatives?

 Join John Leh, Talented Learning lead analyst and CEO, and Terry Lydon, VP of Training Operations Projects at Litmos, as they explain the value of choosing an externally focused LMS.
 Specifically, they discuss: You’ll learn:

 - How to quantify the benefits of customer learning